-You are driving home after a night on the town in Mid-town or maybe on Washington with a few friends.
-You have had dinner and a few drinks.
-However, you feel sober, and you’re positive you can drive home safely.
+You’re driving home after a night on the town in Mid-town or maybe on Washington with a few friends.
+You’ve had dinner and a few drinks.
+However, you feel sober, and you’re positive that you can drive home safely.

 As you begin your journey home, you see the red and blue lights flashing behind you, and the police officer is signaling for you to pull over.
 Your mind races, and you begin to wonder if you really may be above the legal limit for driving.

 The officer, a member of the HPD DWI task force comes to your door and asks for your driver’s license, insurance, and registration.
 You quickly oblige and hand over the requested documents.
 The officer then asks you where you’re coming from and you answer him honestly.
 Then the proverbial question, have you been drinking tonight!
 You answer, again honestly that you have had a couple and you are fine.
 But now it’s game on!

 Next, the officer demands that you exit your vehicle and asks that you submit to a field sobriety test.
 You comply (You don’t have to, but you do) with all the officer’s demands.
 After completing the field sobriety test, the officer asks that you blow into a machine he refers to as the Breathalyzer.